joshD90/social2/zNewFeaturesToBeImplemented.md

 - Create ImageDB class [x]
 - Create s3 ability to put / delete and getSignedUrl [x]
 - Update frontend to allow to update services and create services with multiple images [x]
-- update frontend to display a slide show to view the pictures []
+- update frontend to display a slide show to view the pictures [x]
+- allow for primary image to be selected, allow click to set primary pic.
+Update SQL table and types. []
+- set display of service to depend on what is available multiple images or just the single outdated version []